restatedev/e2e/README.md

 ### How to test Restate runtime changes

 You can manually build a docker image in the restate project using `just docker`.
 Then set the environment variable `RESTATE_RUNTIME_CONTAINER` with the tag of the newly created image (printed at the end of the docker build log).

+### Retain runtime state after test

+To retain the runtime RocksDB and Meta state, set the environment variable `E2E_MOUNT_STATE_DIRECTORY=true` to mount the state directory in the same directory of the [container logs](#test-report-and-container-logs).